Sealed AI Governance Runtime

 - Fail closed by default.

-If policy, identity, or context is missing or ambiguous, the runtime returns Refuse, not “best effort”. - Run before irreversible actions.
+If policy, identity, or required context is missing or ambiguous, the runtime MUST NOT return Approve.
+It MUST return Refuse or Supervised Override according to tenant policy (never “best-effort allow”). - Run before irreversible actions.

 The gate evaluates the request before filings, submissions, approvals, or payments are executed. - Operate independently of any single model.